 Semantics and accessibility

-I used to think semantics was only about getting that little W3C badge on your website.
+I used to think semantic HTML was only about getting that little W3C badge on your website.
 I thought it was bragging rights.

 Well, not exactly.

-A lot of people think accessibility is all about using WAI-ARIA attributes.
-But when it comes to your markup, using the correct syntax gets you a lot of accessibility for free.
+A lot of people think accessibility is all about using WAI-ARIA.
+But, when it comes to your markup, using the correct syntax gets you a lot of accessibility for free.
 Having the correct tags.
 The correct heading levels and the correct hierarchy on the page will give you a huge head start.

 We should be designing accessible websites because it's the right thing to do.
 But even as a business case, there's a potential 9.3 million people that can't use your service or buy your products.